thesassway/thesassway.com/source/intermediate/understanding-placeholder-selectors.markdown

 This will actually result in a compile error:

-<pre><samp>
     You may not @extend an outer selector from within @media.
     You may only @extend selectors within the same directive.
-From "@extend %icon" on line 8 of /app/lib/sassmeister.rb.
+    From "@extend %icon" on line 8 of icons.scss
-</samp></pre>

-When I first ran into this limitation there was no compiler message and I thought it was a bug.
-There is a very good reason that this is how it works though.
-Since `@extend` works by adding a selector to another selector without duplicating any of the styles, it doesn't make sense for them to be shared across multiple `@media` blocks (because they're impossible to share).
+When I first ran into this limitation there I thought it was a bug.
+However, there is a very good reason for why it works this way in Sass.

+Since `@extend` works by adding a selector to another selector without duplicating any of the properties it's actually impossible to join selectors in different `@media` blocks.

-It does work the other way though, any media queries surrounding the placeholder selector will be applied to the selectors extending it.
+It does work the other way though.
+Any media queries surrounding the placeholder selector will be applied to the selectors extending it providing they are not in an `@media` block:

     :::scss
     @media screen {